A-Rahul-535/GSoC-Proposals/README.md

 # GSoC-Proposals
-Google Summer of Code '19 proposals for Sugarlabs.
+Google Summer of Code '19 proposals for Sugar Labs.

 ## Port to Python 3 was selected for GSoC'19.